Welcome to Nassau cruise port!

-4. Atlantis Resort
+5. Atlantis Resort

 The world’s largest open-air marine habitat, breathtaking beaches, oceanfront golf course, Aquaventure water park, Atlantis casino, and hotel resort facilities await you on this incredible adventure to one of the most famous resorts in the world!

-Dolphin Cay – One of the largest marine-mammal habitats in the world where you can swim and snorkel in a deep-water lagoon alongside sleek bottlenose dolphins, play with sea lions, or kayak, and paddleboard while adorable mammals swim alongside.
+- Dolphin Cay – One of the largest marine-mammal habitats in the world where you can swim and snorkel in a deep-water lagoon alongside sleek bottlenose dolphins, play with sea lions, or kayak and paddleboard while adorable mammals swim alongside.
 You can also sign up for one of the dolphin educational programs, or relax at the private beach while the dolphins cheerfully jump and play a few feet away.

-Aquaventure Water Park – A unique, 141-acre water park, home to thrilling water slides (The Abyss, Leap of Faith, The Falls, Jungle Slide, The Surge….), a mile-long river with through tunnels, rapids, and waves, a magnificent water-play fort, eleven stunning swimming pools, and twenty swimming areas.
+- Aquaventure Water Park – A unique, 141-acre water park, home to thrilling water slides (The Abyss, Leap of Faith, The Falls, Jungle Slide, The Surge….), a mile-long river with through tunnels, rapids, and waves, a magnificent water-play fort, eleven stunning swimming pools, and twenty swimming areas.
 Set in a lush tropical environment, this water park is a spectacular attraction equally enjoyable for both kids and adults.

-Marine Habitat – You can explore 14 lagoons with over 50.000 sea animals representing over 250 marine species.
+- Marine Habitat – You can explore 14 lagoons with over 50,000 sea animals representing over 250 marine species.

-Snorkeling, snuba, scuba diving, walking with sharks, golf & tennis courts, a spa, the largest casino in the Bahamas, and extraordinary shopping are only some of the things you can experience in Atlantis… the list is endless!
+Snorkeling, snuba, scuba diving, walking with sharks, golf and tennis courts, a spa, the largest casino in the Bahamas and extraordinary shopping are only some of the things you can experience in Atlantis… the list is endless!
 Atlantis also offers access to five miles of gorgeous white sandy beaches to top off your day: Cove Beach, Atlantis Beach, and Paradise Beach.

 This place is incredible and should be on everyone’s Nassau bucket list!
 There are different day passes and packages, so based on your preferences and wishes, you can choose the one that suits you the best.
 Cruise lines offer shore excursions to Atlantis, but you can also book on your own.
 Check the prices on Atlantis Resort’s official website

-5. Nassau Off-Road Adventure
+6. Nassau Off-Road Adventure

 If you want to explore Nassau in a thrilling and adrenaline-packed way, go for an off-road tour around the city and the island of New Providence.
-You’ll stop at the famous attractions and landmarks such as the Bahamas Rum Cake Factory (you’ll taste them and see the rum cakes-making process!), Fort Fincastle and Queen’s Staircase, Fort Charlotte, Clifton Heritage National Park, plantations, historical villages, rum distillery, and many more.
+You’ll stop at famous attractions and landmarks such as the Bahamas Rum Cake Factory (you’ll taste them and see the rum cakes-making process), Fort Fincastle and Queen’s Staircase, Fort Charlotte, Clifton Heritage National Park, plantations, historical villages, rum distillery, and many more.

 Get ready to get dusty and dirty as you drive through Nassau’s rugged terrain and explore the hidden gems of New Providence island.
 Make sure you bring a driver’s license if you are a driver (but before that, check the tour operator’s age requirements!)

-6. Snorkeling and Scuba Diving
+7. Snorkeling and Scuba Diving